 I’ve got a breakfast recipe that’s sure to wake up your taste buds – cornflake cinnamon French toast!
 This dish is perfect for those mornings when you’re craving something sweet and comforting.

-Last year my husband and I went to a local Country Restaurant for a Saturday morning breakfast!
-(I love Saturdays…slower mornings means there’s time for breakfast!)
+Last year, my husband and I went to a local country restaurant for a Saturday morning breakfast!
+(I love Saturdays…slower mornings mean there’s time for breakfast!)

 I was torn between my usual two favorites… Fluffy Pancakes or Crunchy French Toast!

-Crispy French Toast was sounding mighty good that morning!
-To my surprised the French Toast was dipped in a crispy cereal coating!
+Crispy French Toast sounded mighty good that morning!
+To my surprise, the French Toast was dipped in a crispy cereal coating!
 Two breakfast treats in one!
 It was so good!
-The BEST French Toast I’d ever had!
+The BEST French Toast I’ve ever had!
 I knew I had to replicate that recipe.

 Ingredients Needed for Crispy French Toast

 You only need a few ingredients to make this recipe.
-Additional recipe details are in our printable recipe card below.
+Additional recipe details are on our printable recipe card below.

-• 4 Cups Cornflake cereal, crushed – Any brand of corn flakes work.
+- 4 Cups Cornflake cereal, crushed – Any brand of corn flakes works.

 How To Make Cornflake-Crusted French Toast

-Place crushed cornflakes in a medium size bowl.
+Place crushed cornflakes in a medium-sized bowl.
 Add sugar and cinnamon.
 Mix to combine.

-Using a wooden spoon, or spatula, push cornflake crumbs around the skillet until the cornflakes begin to toast golden brown and the sugar caramelizes and adheres to the cornflakes.
+Using a wooden spoon or spatula, push cornflakes crumbs around the skillet until the cornflakes begin to toast golden brown and the sugar caramelizes and adheres to the cornflakes.

 It creates a delicious crispy cinnamon toast crunch coating!